What is the one tool that every marketer recommends and uses no matter their specialty?

 If your answer is only email, it is time to start diversifying.

-That might mean developing an app of your own, or publishing a magazine in the newsstand as I wrote about in my last article, or making sure you are on top of social media so your notices on facebook and twitter show up on people’s phones.
+That might mean developing an app of your own, or publishing a magazine in the newsstand as I wrote about before, or making sure you are on top of social media so your notices on facebook and twitter show up on people’s phones.

 Whatever the case, email is still the dominant platform and works just as well on mobile as it ever has.
 However, what we may be seeing more and more of is the fragmentation of attention away from email for certain activities.

 Email used to handle everything, but now you go to the AirBNB app for notices about your accommodation, the OkCupid App for dating, Facebook for your social life, text messages for your closest friends and family, flipboard for your news, and so on and on.

 As I recently read in the book “Killing Fairfax” on my Kindle, the one constant with media and publishing is fragmentation.